How local services are affected by the coronavirus pandemic

 Check how housing services are currently affected.

-From 12 April, seven of the borough's main libraries will reopen for browsing.
+Seven of the borough's main libraries are now open for browsing.
 Please be aware that wearing face coverings inside libraries is mandatory and social distancing measures will be in place.
 This means that people may have to queue outside the library.
 Following official advice, all returned books are being quarantined for 72 hours before being put back on shelves.

 In addition, there are a number of public computers that will be available at eight local libraries.
 These will need to be booked in advance by calling 020 8734 3308 during opening hours.